Happy0/ssb-chess/README.md

 For an example of a scuttlebutt chess client built using this library see [ssb-chess-mithril](https://www.github.com/happy0/ssb-chess-mithril).

+# Required scuttlebot plugins

+* Requires the [ssb-chess-db](https://www.github.com/happy0/ssb-chess-db) which is used to index the state of all the known games.

 # Protocol

 *Note*: since this is built on a peer 2 peer protocol, messages may be corrupted or deliberately misleading to cheat. ssb-chess doesn't validate that the client agrees a post is valid yet as it assumes your friends can be trusted.

 The documentation below documents the 'content' section of the [scuttlebutt messages](https://ssbc.github.io/secure-scuttlebutt/).
 The 'author' field of the outer object containing the `content` field is the ID of person who posted the message (made the chess move, posted the chat message, invited another player to a game, etc.)

-## Required scuttlebot plugins

-* Requires the [ssb-chess-db](https://www.github.com/happy0/ssb-chess-db) which is used to index the state of all the known games.

-# Chess logic library

-* [Scalachessjs](https://github.com/veloce/scalachessjs) is used for move validation and check / end condition detection.

 For example, the entire scuttlebutt message for a move could look like this: